Ardiegon/ZSNN-project/readme.md

-# ZSNN Projekt
+# DiffusionModelForDatasetExpansion
-Image generation with diffusion models
+Generating additional data with diffusion models to increase the number of samples in small datasets.
+The distribution of data samples matches the original dataset while introducing new information in under-sampled areas.

 ## Instalation
 For Windows user paste following code